Ætla

 Ætla, who lived in the 7th century, is believed to be one of many Bishops of Dorchester during the Anglo-Saxon period.
 The village of Attlebridge, Norfolk is named after him, as he is credited for the construction of a bridge ('brycg' in Old English) there.

 Ætla was attested about 660.
 In the 670s, the seat of his bishopric was at Dorchester-on-Thames, which was then under Mercian control.
 He does not seem to have had any comparable predecessors or successors in that see.

+Early life

+Details regarding Ætla's early life are sparse.
+The venerable historian Bede's writings indicate a comparatively short duration of his existence.
+Prior to assuming the mantle of bishop, Ætla pursued a monastic vocation within the Northumbrian Monastery of Whitby.